Kildonan Park

+Background

+The site selected for Kildonan Park occupied a wooded tract of land along the Red River in what was then the Rural Municipality of Kildonan.
+The property included mature elm forest, open meadows, Lord Selkirk Creek and river frontage.
+In 1909, the Winnipeg Parks Board acquired most of the property for the creation of a public park, and Winnipeg Parks Superintendent George Champion prepared plans that incorporated the site's existing natural features into the park's design.
+Champion's original plan also included a boat landing and marina, although neither was constructed because of concerns over riverbank erosion.

+The City acquired the land in stages.
+Negotiations over a remaining 18-acre (7.3 ha) parcel delayed completion of the project, and at one point the Parks Board considered abandoning the site in favour of another location.
+After the final parcel was secured, the property was also proposed as the site of permanent Winnipeg Industrial Exhibition grounds.
+The proposal was not adopted, and the land was developed as Kildonan Park.

+Kildonan Park was established in 1909 as a 73-acre (30 ha) public park.
+The park formally opened on Victoria Day in 1911.
+George Champion designed the park to incorporate its existing natural landscape while providing space for recreation and public gatherings.

 History

-Kildonan Park was established in 1909.

 In 2013–14, landscape architectural firm Scatliff + Miller + Murray was commissioned to come up with a new vision for Kildonan Park.
 SMM's report, "The Kildonan Park Master Plan", was published in January 2015.
 The report identified several issues that, when implemented, would improve the functioning and enjoyment of the park.
-Originally design plans from the park's inception in 1909 called for a boat launch area and marina.
-However, this has never been implemented as further study regarding riverbank erosion must take place first.
 The report recommends that Lord Selkirk Creek be restored to its pre-dammed state as much as is possible.
 Input during the public feedback stage for "The Master Plan" indicated a poor wayfinding system, especially for pedestrians.
 Rainbow Stage has an opportunity to have extended use beyond the seven weeks where live performance theatre events take place.
 It was suggested in the report that a farmer's market, car show, extending the operating weeks of Rainbow Stage with additional live theatre events, as well as displays of "seasonal art".